williamhoos/testrepo/docs/source/data.rst

 Where not self-descriptive, this section includes an explanation of each function and/or subroutine that’s involved in this process, including its range of input and output values, any associated program variables and constants, and an explanation for how these are used by the application in handling or manipulating data; and

-**THE FOLLOWING IS DRAFT WORK IN PROCESS FOR INTERNAL REVIEW** **NOTE TO READER: Skip to :ref:`survey database` to continue reviewed work**

 .. _Data summary:

 Summary
 *******

-PEER's data layer utilizes the MySQL Server 20XX RDBMS to store data... and...
+PEER's data layer utilizes the MySQL Server, Version 5.5.37 RDBMS to store data.

 Data Model
 ----------

-The data layer will adopt a tradition online transaction processing model.
-All data models will be normalized minimally to the third normal form.
+The data layer associate with the JAVA components of the application adopt a tradition online transaction processing model.
+To the extent possible, all data models are normalized minimally to the third normal form.

 Table Design
 ------------

-All tables used within PEER have a surrogate key serving as a primary key.
-The surrogate key is used only for internal system purposes - see GUID for external primary keys.
+For security and efficiency purposes, all tables used within PEER have a surrogate key serving as a primary key, and that is used only for internal system purposes.

-All tables that are exposed via the API will have a GUID field that will be used as a primary key for integrations.
-The guid will posses the following properties:

- * Time and Space uniqness.
- * Persistent
- * Stable
- * Secure

-All natural keys have a uniqness constraint enforced.

-All foreign key relationships use the surrogate key for reference and will be enforced using a foreign key constraint.

-All tables will have the following audit fields:

- * DateCreated (datetime)
- * DateUpdated (datetime)
- * CreatedBy (nvarchar)
- * UpdatedBy (nvarchar)

 Data abstraction layers
 -----------------------

-PEER data is presented with multiple levels of abstraction in the data access layer and the data tier, with each layer serving a different purpose.
+PEER data contained in dbPPMS is presented with multiple levels of abstraction in the data access layer and the data tier, with each layer serving a different purpose.

-**Data access clients can never access database tables directly.
-All CRUD data operations are performed via views.**

 Views
 -----